na-na-hi/renget/archive/how2playba.md

 Yes.
 With enough shards you can redeem her through the student list.
 The caveat being that it can take several months before you can actually redeem a specific student.

 >Do I prioritise unlocking all the characters or should I max out the good characters first?
 Up to you.
 There are good arguments for both options, it's very dependant.
+I personally lean on maxing out the good units first.

+>Should I keep farming a unit I maxed out?
+No.

 >Should I redeem X?
 Eh.